johann-solo/oliveandmango.github.io/site/content/blog/2017-12-22-chocolate-bourbon-walnut-pie.md

 1. Scatter the cubes of butter over the surface of the flour in the food processor and pulse 15 to 25 times until the mixture resembles cornmeal with pieces of butter no larger than a pea.
 Alternatively, cut the butter into the flour using a pastry cutter, a fork, or your fingertips but do not overwork.

 1. Sprinkle 4 tablespoons of ice water over the butter-flour mixture.
-Pulse a 4 to 5 times to combine.
+Pulse 4 to 5 times to combine.
 Check to see if the dough is holding together by squeezing a bit of it in your hand — if it holds together, it's ready; if it breaks apart easily, add a little more water one tbsp at a time.
 The final dough should not come together in as a typical dough, but you should see no more powdery flour and the dough should just be starting to clump together in large crumbs.
 Alternatively, sprinkle the water over the flour and use two forks to toss the flour to combine.
 Test the dough and add more water as described above, handling the dough as little as possible with your hands.

 1. Turn the pie dough out onto a clean work surface.
 Use your hands to very quickly gather and press the shaggy dough into a thick disk.
 Wrap in plastic and refrigerate for at least 30 minutes or up to 4 days (or freeze for up to 3 months; defrost in the fridge overnight before using).